Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 50+

-With native apps for iOS 18, 17, and older versions, all five VPNs work smoothly on WiFi and cellular networks worldwide.
+With native apps for iOS 26 and below, all five VPNs work smoothly on WiFi and cellular networks worldwide.

 They’ll change your IP address, hide your Internet activity from ISPs and mobile carriers, and protect your data transfers from hackers.